haslab/HAAP/docker/ArtifactOverView.md

 ## Examples

 You can then try our examples.
-These rely on different HAAP plugins, and some were used as examples in the ICFP18 paper.
+These rely on different HAAP plugins and were collected from parts of concrete HAAP instantiations throughout the years.
+Some were used as examples in the ICFP18 paper, and are identified as so.

 ### helloworld